Nixola/NixPSlib/README.md

 # NixPSlib
 This is a Lua library to connect to [Pokémon Showdown](https://play.pokemonshowdown.com).
 I'm sure I'll come up with something else to say about it.
 Being just a connection library it doesn't really do anything on its own, though a couple of examples are included.
 ## Dependencies
 Dependencies should be handled by LuaRocks.
-Though you can't install this library with LuaRocks yet.
-I'll work on it.
-Anyway, if you want to use this without LuaRocks and don't want to check the .rockspec file for the dependencies, it depends on the following rocks:
+A .rockspec file is included, but here are the dependencies anyway:

+* `cqueues`
 * `http`
 * `rapidjson`

-Of course, you should then check _their_ dependencies, too.
+Additionally, one of the example scripts `examples/interact.lua` requires LuaSocket.

 ## Usage
 The way you're supposed to use this is via [`cqueues`](http://25thandclement.com/~william/projects/cqueues.html), which is a dependency of [`http`](https://github.com/daurnimator/lua-http).
-You might be able to use it without it, but that's unsupported.
-Watch me still include a section on how you might be able to do it.

 ### Creating a connection
 ```lua
 local ps = require "ps"